blocknetdx/documentation/docs/service-nodes/setup.md

 	1. On the SNode Server computer:
 		1. Start or restart the Blocknet wallet.
-			* Make sure this contains the previously configured `blocknetdx.conf` file with the Service Node credentials.
+			* Make sure this contains the previously configured `blocknet.conf` file with the Service Node credentials.
 		1. Fully sync the wallet and additional network data.
 		1. This wallet must stay running.
 	1. On the Collateral computer: